Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Experimental details

 \subsection{Measurements}

-After a photon exits the measurement PBS, the probability that it will be detected depends on which port it exited the PBS from.
+After a photon exits the measurement PBS, the probability that it will be detected depends on which port of the PBS it exited from.
 This is because the efficiencies of the two paths from the measurement PBS to the detector are not exactly equal, and also because the detectors themselves do not have the same efficiency.
 To average out the two different efficiencies we perform each measurement in two stages.

-First, we rotate the measurement quarter and half waveplates to the angles for which photons with some polarization $|\psi\rangle$ will be {\em transmitted} by the measurement PBS, and in each output port record the number of photons detected in coincidence with the herald, for four seconds.
+We will use language from quantum mechanics to explain our procedure.
+Say we want to perform a projective measurement in the $|\psi\rangle$-$|\psi^\perp\rangle$ basis, for some polarization $|\psi\rangle$ and its orthogonal partner $|\psi^\perp\rangle$.
+We first rotate our measurement waveplates so they rotate $|\psi\rangle$ to the horizontal polarization, $|H\rangle$ (and thus, $|\psi^\perp\rangle$ is rotated to the vertically polarized state $|V\rangle$).
+In each output port, we record the number of photons detected in coincidence with the herald, over an integration time of four seconds.
 We label detections in the transmitted port with `0' and detections in the reflected port with `1'.
-Second, we rotate the measurement waveplates so $|\psi\rangle$ will be {\em reflected} at the measurement PBS, and swap the labels on the measurement outcomes such that the reflected port corresponds to outcome `0' and the transmitted port to `1'.
-We record the number of coincidences with the herald in each output port for another four seconds, and then sum the total number of `0' detections, and also the number `1' detections over the total eight-second measurement time.
+Second, we rotate the measurement waveplates such that $|\psi\rangle \rightarrow |V\rangle$ and $|\psi^\perp\rangle \rightarrow |H\rangle$.
+We then swap the labels on the measurement outcomes such that the reflected port corresponds to outcome `0' and the transmitted port to `1'.
+We again record the number of coincidences between each output port and the herald for four seconds.
+Finally, we sum the total number of `0' detections, and also the total number of `1' detections over the total eight-second measurement time.
+The measured frequency at which we obtained outcome `0' is then the total number of `0' detections divided by the sum of the total number of `0' and `1' detections.